AdobeDocs/campaign-web.en/help/v8/audience/add-audience.md

 1. Click **Edit rules** if you want to refine your audience b

 1. Using the segment builder, you can enrich your audience with additional filters or by combining different audiences.
-See XX.
+See this [section](segment-builder.md).

 1. Click **Save**.

 You can also set a control group to measure the impact of your campaigns.
 The control group will not receive the message.
 This allows you to compare the behavior of the population which received the message with the behavior of contacts which did not.
-See XX.
+See [section](control-group.md).